 Boats and Charters

 Maile Charters.
-Private sailing charters for two to six passengers are available on the Maile, a 50-foot GulfStar sloop.
+Private sailing charters for two to 16 passengers are available on the Maile, a 50-foot GulfStar sloop.
 You choose the itinerary, whether it's watching for dolphins and whales, snorkeling around coral reefs, or enjoying appetizers as the sun sinks below the horizon.
-Prices start at $997 for a sunset sail; morning snorkel trips cost $1,297.
-You can also book day-long jaunts or overnight trips.
+Morning snorkels, sunset sails, and overnight trips are offered.
 Snorkeling equipment is provided, and food can be catered.
 Kawaihae Harbor, Hwy.
-270, Kawaihae, HI, 96743.
+270, on the dock, Kawaihae, HI, 96743.
 808/960–9744. www.adventuresailing.com.
+From $997.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US